shadowga/website/_docs/index.md

 Our [GitHub](/github/) organization is great for the open-source development of resources such as this website—and don't forget our Medium [blog](/blog/).

-## Community
+### Community
-We'll often refer to our forum as the 'community' to keep things simple.
-Call it anything you want, but this feature is great for online collaboration and discourse.
+We'll often refer to our forum as the 'community' to keep things simple—a feature great for online collaboration and discourse.
-The forum we use is also powered by the [Flarum](http://flarum.org/) forum software.

-### Making an account
-Getting started on the community is nice and simple, we don't ask for much information.
-You'll either need to give credentials or you can sign up through GitHub.
+Getting started on the community is nice and simple, we don't ask for much; anyone can sign up through our database or GitHub—but please [enable](https://shadow.ga/docs/2/d-security/#activating-two-factor-login) two-factor auth.
-Also consider enabling 2FA, check our security page [here](https://shadow.ga/docs/2/d-security/#activating-two-factor-login) for more on that.
 If you'd like your account deleted, just let us know.

-### Discussions
 Discussions are thread-like posts that (when made) will show up on the community's front page.
 When a discussion is getting a lot of replies, it'll stay on the front for everyone to see.
-They're called discussions because you can endlessly *discuss* anything.
-Posts that are violating our guidelines can be locked or deleted.

-### Tags and categories
-You can talk about anything on the community, but we have categories called 'tags' for organisation.
+You can talk about anything on the community, but we have tags for organisation; be specific but don't abuse them.
-When you're making a discussion, make sure to use the right tag!
-Try and get as specific with tags as possible so everyone has a better experience, but please don't abuse them.

-### Customisation
-Try customising your profile!
-You can set your own profile picture and short biography to tell us about yourself.
-Try adding a button; they're public links that you can add to your profile and can go to anything (website, repository, project, etc).

-We still want you to keep it appropriate and profiles violating our guidelines will be removed.

 ## Guild
 The guild is our Discord server where anyone can talk to each other in real time.
-This service is great for sharing content, collaboration, and quick support.
-It's completely optional unless you're an admin but greatly improves the server experience.

-### Joining the guild
-You'll need to make a Discord account if you don't already have one.
-When that's set, you can either join by clicking the 'guild' button on our navigation bar or through [this link](/guild/).
+This service is great for sharing content, collaboration, and quick support; you can either join by clicking the 'guild' button on our navigation bar or through [this link](/guild/).

-Then you'll be invited to the guild and will instantly become a fully-fledged cool person.
+### Automation
+We use bots to emulate a personal assistant for every member.
+Bots have a wide variety of command and may cover customisation to specification.
+They can't be used in-game.

+ * `/` - Triggers a pop-up menu listing the built-in commands of our Discord guild.
+ * `.help` - Provides a list of the [Some Dragon](https://github.com/robingall2910/RobTheBoat) bot's commands via a personal message.
+ * `t!help` - Provides a list of the [Tatsumaki](https://www.tatsumaki.xyz/) bot's commands via a personal message.

 ### Text channels
 Similar to the forum, different topics have their own channel.